 This kind of marketing isn’t limited to just blog posts.
 You can find comprehensive, relevant data in different types of media.
 Infographics, videos, podcasts, and all kinds of information-laden channels can be considered content marketing.

-Infographics are a great source for data and statistics.
+Infographics are a great source of data and statistics.
 People tend to gravitate towards images when on social media as blocks of text can become overwhelming.
-Colorful, consistent infographics that are eye-catching can be a good vehicle for what you’re trying to say.
+Colourful, consistent infographics that are eye-catching can be a good vehicle for what you’re trying to say.

 Podcasts are also an excellent way to deliver timely, relevant data in the form of audio.
 They’re a great avenue for storytelling with specific themes that cater to a certain demographic.
 They require a level of expertise in order to extensively discuss topics.
 Michael Hyatt, the man behind the “This is Your Life” podcast, gets 250,000 downloads every month, proving the effectiveness of content marketing through podcasts.